 The Iniative and Approach

-The Forum will address the most intractable issues of global statecraft and subject them to the broad, inclusive, and rigorous approach characteristic of Ambassador Holbrooke.
-Its goal will be to render his method into a searching exercise that can produce the sort of startling insights for which he was known.
-Its compass will be the first principles of democracy and the moral imperatives of a humanitarian world.
+The Forum addresses the most intractable issues of global statecraft and subjects them to the broad, inclusive, and rigorous approach characteristic of Ambassador Holbrooke.
+Its goal is to render his method into a searching exercise that can produce the sort of startling insights for which he was known.
+Its compass is the first principles of democracy and the moral imperatives of a humanitarian world.

-In this spirit, the moderators will be able to leverage the intellectual capital of the American Academy in Berlin to form interdisciplinary working groups among persons from backgrounds who might not otherwise have come together.
-The task of the groups will be to share expertise, test assumptions while questioning existing methods, and push towards new insights about the issue under examination.
-The moderator will be expected to push discussion into seeking new ways of defining and dealing with the issues.
-Results will be published and circulated on multiple media platforms as well as through a variety of activities in the United States and in Europe.
+In this spirit, the moderators are able to leverage the intellectual capital of the American Academy in Berlin to form interdisciplinary working groups among persons from backgrounds who might not otherwise have come together.
+The task of the groups is that of sharing expertise, testing assumptions while questioning existing methods, and pushing towards new insights about the issue under examination.
+The moderator is expected to push discussions to find new ways of defining and dealing with the issues.

-The Holbrooke Forum will focus on three areas of global concern:
+The Holbrooke Forum focuses on three areas of global concern:

 Statecraft, Norms, and Ideals